 Idaho Springs Carnegie Library and Grounds

 The Idaho Springs Library was built in 1906 on locally donated land with funding from Andrew Carnegie.
 The building includes many of the attributes of a “Carnegie Library”.
 An interesting part of Clear Creek County history, this library is one of the few remaining Carnegie Libraries that is still used for that purpose.
 In 2011-2012 Colorado State Historic Funds were used to restore the outside of the building to its original grandeur.
-During 2012, restoration and refurbishing of the interior of the building was begun.
-It is expected to be completed in 2013.
+During 2012-13, restoration and refurbishing of the interior of the building was done.
 The library grounds include a civil war era cannon and an arrastra, a relic remaining from the gold mining era.

 Blue Ribbon Tunnel

 The Blue Ribbon Tunnel provided access to the Blue Ribbon Springs, producing cold mineral water.
-The water was bottled and sold with claims of curative properties and for many years the tunnel was open to the public.
+The water was bottled and sold with claims of curative properties.
+For many years the tunnel was open to the public.
 Local citizens and tourists could fill containers directly from the source.
 Due to public liability and health concerns, the tunnel entrance was fenced off, but not completely blocked.
-In the mid-1950s the construction of I-70 altered access to the tunnel and the entrance was completely and permanently blocked.
+In the mid-1950s, the construction of I-70 altered access to the tunnel and the entrance was completely and permanently blocked.
 The opening is visible along the walkway to Waterwheel Park and is a fascinating chapter in Clear Creek County history.

 Pioneer Cemetery Lots

-The present Idaho Springs Cemetery is the third location since the city was settled.
-It located on Highway 103 on the east side of Chicago Creek where the first mining began.
+The present Idaho Springs Cemetery is its third location in Clear Creek County history.
+It is located on Highway 103 on the east side of Chicago Creek where the first mining began.
 This originally platted area included 601 grave spaces, at least 80 of which were originally designated as “Potters Field”.
 The earliest grave marker dates from 1874.
 Many of the early pioneers to Idaho Springs were laid to rest here.